When Trust Breaks, Everything Shifts

-This kind of rupture doesn’t just hurt—it reorganizes how you relate to yourself and to the people you love.
-And that can leave you feeling lost, vigilant, or stuck in cycles you don’t recognize.
+This kind of rupture doesn’t just hurt—it changes how you relate to yourself and each other.

 It’s about regaining steadiness—inside yourself first.